rafaol/rafaol.github.io/_pages/about.md

 [the University of Sydney](https://sydney.edu.au), Australia.
 He is currently working for the Centre for Translational Data Science ([CTDS](https://sydney.edu.au/data-science)) under the supervision of Prof. Sally Cripps.
-He is also affiliated with the ARC training centre in Data Analytics for Resources and Environments ([DARE](https://www.darecentre.org.au/)).
+He is also part of the ARC training centre in Data Analytics for Resources and Environments ([DARE](https://www.darecentre.org.au/)).

 Biography